kosshi-net/CompactGuilds-BD-plugin/README.md

 This is a plugin for BetterDiscord.

 ### What does it do?
 Hides the left channel/guildlist when window width is under a specified size giving more space for the text.
-The sidebar slides to visibility when your mouse is near left edge.
+The sidebar slides to visibility when your cursor is near left edge.

 ![Exaple gif](http://kosshi.fi/images/bdplugin.gif)